nothans/if/README.md

 Access the settings menu to:

-- Update your OpenAI API key
+- Select your AI Service Provider (OpenAI or Azure OpenAI are currently supported)
+- Enter API Key for your AI Service Provider
+- Enter Azure Endpoint URL and Key if using Azure OpenAI
-- Toggle text-to-speech functionality
+- Toggle text-to-speech functionality if using OpenAI
 - Choose a TTS voice
 - Set a custom writing style

+### Azure OpenAI
+Use the Completions endpoint URL for the Azure OpenAI Endpoint (e.g. `https://{endpoint}/openai/deployments/{deployment-id}/completions?api-version=2024-06-01`)

 ### Writing Style